I'm a Midwesterner with a background in writing and media. My articles are mainly about relationships, dating, and heartbreak.

 For the most part, the children of the original Lion King audience understood the message Disney was trying to communicate: at some point those who mentor us and love us will die.

 The audience becomes entangled in the journey Simba takes in order to surpass his challenge.
 The Lion King is one of an infinite amount of narratives that deal with death and the coming of age.
-In using narrative theory and myth making strategy, one can easily find that the structure of The Lion King is as ancient as the medium of storytelling and that a 1994 classic film held true to myth making strategies in order to reach to its youthful audience to teach it about some of the most challenging parts of life.
+In using narrative theory and myth-making strategy, one can easily find that the structure of The Lion King is as ancient as the medium of storytelling and that this 1994 classic film held true to myth-making strategies in order to teach its youthful audience about some of the most challenging parts of life.

 In using a narrative style, myths will “bring forward a trinity of great deities, all of whom use language, poetry, and rhetoric to do great feats” (Rhetoric of Myth, Magic, and Conversion: A Prolegomena to Ancient Irish Rhetoric 2007).